reese/blog/IDEAS.md

 - The Soul of a New Machine
 - "Why Don't You Dance" from What I Talk About When I Talk About Love
 - Wolf in White Van

+# Ill-formed thoughts

+- Why doesn't America have a trickster-hero?
+Was it huckleberry finn?
+  - Is this related to the current "everything is too serious" tone of american politics?
+-